WilliamPhoenixD/Deep-learning-model-for-ultrashort-pulses-reconstruction/README.md

 ![NN perspective](Figure3.png)

-*Figure 3: Schematic of= the deep neural network that performs pulse retrieval.*
+*Figure 3: Schematic of the deep neural network that performs pulse retrieval.*

 ---

-## Reconstruction of ultrashort pulses using this system
+## Reconstruction of ultrashort pulses using this model

 ![NN perspective](Figure4.png)

 ## Author

-This code was developed by **Xiangfeng(William) Deng** as part of a summer research program at the **Rice University**.
+This code was developed by **Xiangfeng(William) Deng** as part of the summer research program at the **Rice University**.

 For questions or comments, please contact: phoenix.william.d@gmail.com